wvffle/aqua-bot/README.md

 When the click event is called following things will happen:
   - IPoAC request to send file which raises an execution error
     - interval with IPoAC request to check if the file was processed
+      - repeats whole step until there are no dupes in the parameters
   - IPoAC request to send file with all wrong answers
     - interval with IPoAC request to check if the file was processed
   - when two files were processed then prepare the body of a program